RetroAchievements/docs/docs/guidelines/content/subsets.md

 ### Regional Differences

-If a regional variant of a game does not have enough differences to warrant a "full" set, but you don't want to include it with the base set due to interference with base challenges, a subset may be an to showcase the differences.
+If a regional variant of a game does not have enough differences to warrant a "full" set, but you don't want to include it with the base set due to interference with base challenges, a subset may be an option to showcase the differences.

 ### User-Generated Content